LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Good for deleting log files, deleting old versions of files (if versioning enabled), or incomplete multi-part uploads
   * Rules can be created for object prefixes (addresses) or associated object tags

+###### S3 Analytics
+Used to aid when moving between storage classes in S3 via Lifecycle Rules, or perhaps revise One Zone-IA/Glacier classes aren't supported
+Daily report, though takes 24-48 hours to initially start

 ###### S3 Data Partioning
   * Harnesses disparate key \[path] to speed up queries (eg: Athena)
   * Typical scenarios are: